shsiddhant/memory.fm/CONTRIBUTING.md

 ### Code guidelines

-1. Use Ruff for linting and formatting.
+1. Use Ruff for linting and formatting
 2. Follow PEP 8 and make sure line lengths don't go above 88 characters
 3. It is advised that you type-hint everything.
 See [PEP 484](https://peps.python.org/pep-0484/) for a general guideline.
 4. Follow NumPy style for docstrings.